PersonHood/OpSec/OpSecPre.md

 - No Device Purchases Mailed
 - No In-person Device Registration
-- No Device Seller's Friends & Family Plans
+- No Device Seller's Friends & Family
 - No Recommending Device Sellers
 - No Reviewing Device Sellers
 - No Idiocy, "I've got a secret..."
-- No Telling Anything to Anyone, Blabbing
+- No Telling Anything to Anyone
 - No "Secrets" when two+ people know
 - No "But..."s, especially BFFs!
-   - Gossip
-   - Hater
-   - Revenge
+   - Gossip, that's why you hooked up
-   - Rat
+   - Whim, drunk
+   - Hater, for a day
-   - Informant
+   - Revenge, real hater
+   - Rat, your friend?
+Really?
+   - Informant, Not your fault

 ### Activation

 >Layer 0.3 BD

+- No Carrier SIM
+    - WiFi
-- No Carrier SIM - IP Video, Voice, Texting, Apps
+    - IP Video, Voice, Texting, Apps
 - No Burner SIM with Provider Accounts
 - No Burner SIM with Affiliate Accounts
-- No Single SIM - several
+- No Single SIM
+    - several
-- No Money Back - 100% *Doomed* to fail
+- No Money Back
+   - 100% *Doomed* to fail
    - No last chance
    - Did you power up yet?
 - No Static IMEI
+   - Change Often
 - No Default Device Name
+   - Change Often
-- No Carrier Friends & Family Plans
+- No Carrier Friends & Family
-- No Recommending Carriers to Friends
+- No Recommending Carriers
 - No Reviewing Carriers
-- No Money Back - 100% *Doomed* to fail
+- No Money Back
+   - 100% *Doomed* to fail
    - power up yet?

 ### System